 For Sloppy Joes:

 - 2 tsp.
-Organic Valley Ghee (may sub butter or olive oil)
+Organic Valley Ghee (or cooking fat of choice)

 - 1 small yellow onion, diced